 – USATF National Committee Representation

 The first representative to the National Officials committee is the Certification Chair based on the National Committee By-Laws.
 The second representative will be the Chair.
 If the PAOC is entitled to additional representatives, the Chair will appoint them.
 These representatives represent the PAOC from their appointment to the following year at the convention and as members of the National Committee during their term of office.
-The chair is empowered to appoint replacements if any of the representatives cannot attend the convention.
+The Chair is empowered to appoint replacements if any of the representatives cannot attend the convention.

 - Eligibility for Office or Appointment